cream-project/cream-js/README.md

-# cream
+# Cream
-Another web framework.
+Frontend goodies at your disposal.
-It tries to be modular, extendable and keep things simple.
+Modular, extendable and keeps things simple.

-# cream-js
+## cream-js
 Collection of Javascript files.
-You can use them in any way you like, but they are made with the cream(link) environment in mind.
+You can use them in any way you like, but they are made with the [Cream](https://github.com/cream-project) environment in mind.

-They follow a modular approach, inspired by patternlabs atomic design(link).
+The main file application.js uses [Sprockets](https://github.com/sstephenson/sprockets) directives to include everything else.

-The documentation format can be used with hologram(link), to automatically generate a styleguide.
+The documentation format can be used with [Hologram](http://trulia.github.io/hologram/), to automatically generate a styleguide.

+Check [STYLE.md]() for coding conventions.

-## Directories
+### Directories

-### lib
+#### lib
 3rd party libraries.

-# polyfills
+#### polyfills
-Polyfills for features not present in some (older) browsers.
+Polyfills for features not present in some browsers.

-### helpers
+#### helpers
 Common helper functions.

-### modules
+#### modules
 Accompanying Javascript for complex building blocks.